IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ### RMS energy contour {#subsec:wrassp-RMS}

 The `wrassp` function for calculating the short-term root mean square (RMS) amplitude of the signal is called `rmsana()`.
 As its usage is analogous to the above examples, here we will focus on using it to calculate the RMS values for all the audio files of the `ae` `emuDB`.
-R Example \@ref(rexample:wrassp-calcRMS) initially uses the `list.files()` function to aquire the file paths for every `.wav` file in the `ae` `emuDB`.
+The R code snippet below initially uses the `list.files()` function to aquire the file paths for every `.wav` file in the `ae` `emuDB`.
 As every signal processing function accepts one or multiple file paths, these file paths can simply be passed in as the main argument to the `rmsana()` function.
 As all of `wrassp`'s signal processing functions place their generated files in the same directory as the audio file they process, the `rmsana()` function will automatically place every `.rms` into the correct bundle directory.

 ```r